MolBIFFM/diana/README.md

   }
 }
 ```
 The table column to extract UniProt protein accessions from.
-Accessions are
+UniProt accessions
-mapped to primary UniProt accessions or discarded if not present in Swiss-Prot.
+are mapped to primary accessions or discarded if not present in Swiss-Prot.
 Isoform identifiers are maintained on primary, but not transferred from
 secondary accessions.